-The Heliophysics Summer School focuses on the physics of the connections between the Sun, the heliosphere, the magnetospheres and the upper atmospheres of the planets.
+The Heliophysics Summer School focuses on the physics of the connections between the Sun, the heliosphere, the magnetosphere, the ionospheres, and the upper atmosphere of the planets.
 The solar system offers a wide variety of conditions under which the interaction of bodies with a plasma environment can be studied, while exoplanets and Sun-like stars offer an even wider range of perspectives with lessons about our local cosmos from distant past to distant future.

-The school will be based on lectures, laboratories, and recitations from world experts, and will draw material from the three textbooks Heliophysics I-III, published by Cambridge University Press.
+The school will be based on lectures, laboratories, and recitations from world experts, and will draw material from the four textbooks Heliophysics I-IV, published by Cambridge University Press.
+(Volume IV is currently in press.)

-Several teachers along with about 35 students will be selected through a competitive process organized by the UCAR Visiting Scientist Programs.
+Several undergraduate level teachers along with about 30 students will be selected through a competitive process organized by the UCAR Visiting Scientist Programs.
 The school lasts for eight days, and each participant receives full travel support for airline tickets, lodging and per diem costs.

 This is an opportunity for these teachers to work with leading researchers in the field of heliophysics and develop course materials using heliophysics examples to illustrate important concepts in introductory and upper division physics, astronomy or earth science courses, as well as general science courses.
 During the summer school, recruited teachers will be expected to work with the summer school instructors, other educators and each other to outline and draft teaching materials that they can further develop and test during the school year.
 A strong evaluation plan will be an important part of the expected outcome of this work.
 The goal is for these materials to be submitted to NASA for product review and hosting on NASA repositories.